 Matar chaat / Mutter Chaat or Pigeon Peas Dip is one of the most popular street food you’ll find in New Delhi.
-This quick and tasty dish is served as a chaat (snack), and also makes for a fulfilling meal when served with a side of Naan or Kulcha.
+This quick and tasty dish is served as a chaat (snack) with crackers or pita chips, and also makes for a fulfilling meal when served with a side of Naan or Kulcha.

-Once they are cooked, here’s what I do:
+Once the pigeon peas are cooked, here’s what I do:

-Serving Suggestion: As a dip, with some Pita chips, or, some carrot and cucumber slices for a healthier snack.
-As a meal, with a side of store-bought or homemade Naan, Kulcha (flatbread), or with toasted sourdough bread.
+I like to serve matar chaat as a dip with pita chips or crackers.
+It can also be served with carrot and cucumber slices for a healthier snack.
+As a meal, serve the matar or pigeon peas with a side of store-bought or homemade Naan, Kulcha (flatbread), or with toasted sourdough bread.
 I find the taste of sourdough bread to be very similar to the fermented tangy taste of a ‘kulcha’!

 Mutter/Matar Chaat - Pigeon Peas Dip (Instant Pot)Print Recipe